 - Open cans of coconut milk

-- Measure out brown sugar and place in a small bowl
+- Measure out brown sugar and lime juice and mix together in a small bowl

 - Prepare basil and set aside

 - Add about 2-3TBSP coconut or olive oil to a large saucepan and heat over medium-high heat until shimmering but not smoking.
 Add chicken with curry paste and sauté until chicken is ever so slightly browned (it doesn’t need to be cooked through) and fragrant.
 Remove with a slotted spoon and reserve (it’s fine to put it back in the same bowl, you’re going to finish cooking it in the sauce later anyway).

 - Lower heat to medium.
 Add your base (ingredients 3-7) and sauté until onions are translucent and peppers have become quite soft, 3-5 minutes.

 - Add your aromatics (ingredients 8-10), and continue to sauté until very fragrant, 1-2 minutes